AlinaTendler/LHL-Project-1-SQL/cleaning_data.md

 ALTER TABLE public.analytics DROP COLUMN userid
 ```

-3. VisitStartTime column was duplicated VisitId column in all_sessions table.
+3. VisitStartTime column was a duplicate of VisitId column in all_sessions table.
 I dropped it.

 4. socialEngagementType column contained only 1 value for all rows, I dropped it